Energy Modeling and Consultation

 Built Green, LEED, RESNET, Energy Star

-The BEE team of approved energy raters and verifiers will guide a project through Built Green, LEED, RESNET or Energy Star Certification.
+The BEE team of approved energy raters and verifiers will guide a project through Built Green, LEED, RESNET, PHIUS, Energy Star Certification, Affordable Housing Certification, Evergreen Sustainable Development Standard & Enterprise Green Communities.
 We will evaluate all energy and sustainability-related aspects of design, conduct site inspections, and complete required testing and verifications to ensure successful certification of your project.

 Feasibility studies help identify available energy or Green Building Incentive Programs.
 Those programs are oriented to help offset the cost of the energy improvements beyond the minimum requirements of the local codes.
 Most of the projects are qualify for some of the programs with little to no change to typical construction practice.

 The Pine Apartments